MCrossley86/Luma_v.1/README.md

       - "What's New"
       - "Women" and submenu
       - "Men" - COMPLETE
+        - Tops and submenu - COMPLETE
-        - and submenu - IN PROGRESS
+        - Bottoms and submenu - IN PROGRESS

 25. **Current Project**
     - Validate the Navigation Bar - IN PROGRESS